 However, poor communication within a team is very common and it can often have a negative impact on a business’s success.
 An Econsultancy report published in 2012 found that 96% of executives believed poor communication was the cause of their workplace failures.
 So how do we improve communication and steer businesses towards success?

-What are the benefits of Unified Communication?
+What are the main benefits of Unified Communication?

-Can your business reap the benefits of collaborative working?
+Could your business benefit from collaborative working?